HabibatTheAnalyst/IceCream-Sales-Analysis/Ice Cream Sales/Analysis Report.md

 ***
 ### Technology
-* GoogleSheet
+* Google Sheet
-* Python
+* Jupyter Notebook
 * Statistical measures

 ***
-#### steps
+### Steps
-GoogleSheet was used to wrangle the dataset.
+Google Sheet was used to wrangle the dataset.
 The clean dataset was then uploaded to jupyter notebook for analysis.
 The data was loaded and statistical measures such as P-value and correlation were applied to derive at a the conclusion.

 ***
 ### Findings